Who can be an apprentice?

 Recruit an apprentice

-Recruiting apprentices is a cost-effective solution for your school to attract talented people and ‘grow your own’ future workforce.
+Recruiting apprentices is a cost-effective solution for your school, pre-school or nursery to attract talented people and ‘grow your own’ future workforce.
 Our free recruitment service will attract high calibre candidates that are the right match for your school; we will pre-screen candidates and provide you with a shortlist to make the final decision.

 Upskill existing staff